crutcher/crutcher.github.io-source/source/Tapestry/index.md

 ### Fixed Graphs

-*TEG* graphs are non-dynamic, and do not model control flow.
+*TEG* graphs are non-dynamic directed acyclic graphs, and do not model control flow.

 All values are considered to be idempotent; a given block operator should, given the same input, produce the same output every time it is executed; this is an important